The Radipose on The Radavist: This is not how to catch them. This is not where to find them. This is why it matters.

 Adipose: The adipose fin is a small, fleshy, rayless fin located on the back of certain fish, positioned between the main dorsal fin and the tail.
 It is primarily found in salmonids (such as salmon, trout, and char) and is removed by hatchery programs to distinguish hatchery-raised fish from those born in the wild.

-The goal of The Radipose is education through recreation.
 I recently posted an opinion piece on The Radavist about using fly fishing as a metaphor when discussing consumerism in the bike industry.
 It drew a lot of attention.
-At The Radavist, we are deeply passionate about environmentalism and consumerism.
-For most hobbies and industries, these are intertwined, but especially for the bike industry.
-Right now, the electronification of the bicycle and its components is posing many questions about recreation access and excessive waste.
-Fishing is even more intertwined in its existence as a hobby, industry, and lifestyle to its impact on the planet.
-Fisheries themselves are threatened from many angles like environmental pressures due to climate change, and from policy changes like the proposed lifting of the Roadless Rule.
-I know that there is a great opportunity to help educate people about the fascinating fish we have in North America, their life history, the beautiful places they inhabit, and the conservation issues they face.
+At The Radavist, we are deeply passionate about environmentalism and responsible consumerism.
+For most hobbies and industries, these are intertwined.
+Outdoor recreation is unique in that the effects are easily seen.
+Right now, the electrification of bicycles and their components is raising many questions about access to recreation and the production of excessive waste.
+Fishing is even more intertwined as a hobby, industry, and lifestyle with its impact on the planet.
+This series exists at the confluence of bicycles and fishing.

 Below are a number of potential stories.
 While most of these focus on backcountry fisheries, I do think an urban fishery or two would be interesting as well.
 After all, the fish are at our feet.

-Summer Steelhead on the Olympic Peninsula
+Summer Steelhead (Oncorhynchus mykiss) on the Olympic Peninsula

 In the lower 48, The Olympic Peninsula is the last remaining stronghold for wild steelhead in wild, undammed rivers.
 As less snow accumulates in the Olympic Mountains due to a warming climate, summer-run steelhead are facing increasing summer water temperatures and lower water levels.
 We’ll discuss how forest fires, the deposition of black carbon, and increasing angler pressure are affecting the steelhead in Washington’s last remaining coastal frontier.

-Smallmouth Bass on the Mississippi River
+Smallmouth Bass (Micropterus dolomieu) on the Mississippi River

 The smallmouth bass is the fish of the large rivers of the Midwest and one of the most adaptable fish native to North America.
 They can be found in waters as large as the oceanic-like Great Lakes all the way down to small creeks barely perceptible on the map.
 The Mississippi River, one of the largest in the world, is also one of the most heavily altered and trafficked.
 Even in the heart of Minneapolis, the smallmouth bass thrives.

-Bull Trout in BC
+Bull Trout (Salvelinus confluentus) in BC

 Bull Trout, once fished to near extinction with a bounty on their head, are now one of the greatest signs of an intact and healthy ecosystem.
 These fish grow to huge proportions, but only if the three Cs are met: clear water, connected rivers, and clean habitat.
 British Columbia is home to some of the healthiest bull trout populations as well as some of the best mountain biking on the planet.